dragonfire535/xiao/README.md

 * **superpower:** Responds with a random superpower.
 * **the-onion:** Responds with a random "The Onion" article.
 * **this-for-that:** So, basically, it's like a bot command for this dumb meme.
-* **will-you-press-the-button:** Responds with a random "Will You Press The Button?" dilemma.
 * **word:** Responds with a random word.
 * **would-you-rather:** Responds with a random "Would you rather ...?" question.
 * **xiao-fact:** Responds with a random fact about Xiao.